Z-Score Pairs Trading Fails on Every Exchange Tested: 7-Exchange Backtest

 Same strategy across all exchanges.
 Annual pair formation (same sector, correlation > 0.70, AR(1) half-life 5-60 days, top 20 pairs).
 Daily z-score monitoring with 40-day rolling window.
 Entry at |z| > 2.0, exit at |z| < 0.5 (convergence), 60-day time stop, or -5% loss stop.
 Transaction costs at ~0.1% per leg (4 legs per trade).

 All five excluded exchanges show the same pattern: extreme returns in 2005 followed by normal-range returns after that.
 The common cause is FMP's sparse 2004 data coverage for these markets, which corrupts the formation-year OLS beta.
-These results aren't representative.
+These results are not representative.

 The seven clean exchanges: